MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/create-object.md

 2. On the Published Data tab, define the GUID variable using the following settings:Name: guidType: StringVariable: GUID

-When the .NET Script Activity runs, it will generate a GUID that you can subscribe to in the ID property of the activity you are creating.
+When the .NET Script Activity runs, it will generate a GUID that you can subscribe to in the ID property of the activity you're creating.

 ## Create Object Published Data